Leveraging Symmetry Merging in Pauli Propagation: Discussion

 For future work, it would be interesting to explore symmetric merging strategies in other propagation based methods such as Majorana propagation for fermionic systems~\cite{miller2025simulation,alam2025fermionic,alam2025programmable,danna2025majorana} or displacement propagation for bosonic system~\cite{upreti2025quantum}.
 This includes any future merging strategies for other discrete symmetries.
 More ambitiously, developing propagation subroutines for continuous symmetries will be highly relevant and may yield substantial reductions in computational cost.
 An abstract analysis of this direction has already been initiated using representation theory in Ref.~\cite{cirstoiu2024fourier}.
 Such progress would open new avenues for investigating the role of symmetries in physically relevant quantum Floquet dynamics, such as those previously explored in random circuits with $U(1)$ symmetry~\cite{khemaniOperatorSpreadingEmergence2018, rakovszkyDiffusiveHydrodynamicsOutTimeOrdered2018}.

-\textit{Note}: While preparing this manuscript we used similar methods with our collaborators in \refcite{haghshenas2025digital} and a related approach was used in the context of computing Lanczos coefficients and the Runge-Kutta method in \refcite{loizeauQuantumManybodySimulations2024}.
-Additionally, symmetry in Krylov methods has recently been considered in \refcite{loizeau2025opening}. \emph{Code and data availability.} The numerical experiments in this work were conducted with the \href{https://github.com/MSRudolph/PauliPropagation.jl}{PauliPropagation.jl} package, which now also contains our symmetry merging functionality.
+\textit{Note}: While preparing this manuscript we used similar methods with our collaborators in \refcite{haghshenas2025digital}. \emph{Code and data availability.} The numerical experiments in this work were conducted with the \href{https://github.com/MSRudolph/PauliPropagation.jl}{PauliPropagation.jl} package, which now also contains our symmetry merging functionality.
 The numerical data is publicly available at \href{https://doi.org/10.5281/zenodo.17804051}{Zenodo}.

 \textit{Acknowledgments.} The authors acknowledge Nathan Leitao for insightful discussions.
 YT acknowledges support from NCCR spin, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 565785).
 SYC was supported by Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory (LANL) under project number 20260043DR and by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research under Contract No. DE-AC05-00OR22725 through the Accelerated Research in Quantum Computing Program MACH-Q project.
 MSR acknowledges funding from the 2024 Google PhD Fellowship and the Swiss National Science Foundation [grant number 200021-219329].
 ZH acknowledges support from the Sandoz Family Foundation-Monique de Meuron program for Academic Promotion.
+We acknowledge support of the NCCR MARVEL, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 205602).

 \oldaddcontentsline [3]{} \oldaddcontentsline

 \onecolumngrid

 \begin{appendix}